aws-solutions/video-on-demand-on-aws/README.md

 # Video on Demand on AWS

-How to implement a video-on-demand workflow on AWS leveraging AWS Step Functions and Elastic Transcoder.
+How to implement a video-on-demand workflow on AWS leveraging AWS Step Functions and AWS Elemental MediaConvert.

 Source code for the AWS solution [Video on Demand on AWS](https://aws.amazon.com/answers/media-entertainment/video-on-demand-on-aws/).

 ## CloudFormation templates
-There are 2 CloudFormation templates, one for a video only workflow and a second to deploy a workflow that ingest both a source video file and metadata file.
-For the video only version the encoding options are defined as CloudFormation parameters.
-For the metadata version the encoding options are defined for each video in the metadata file.
+There are 2 CloudFormation templates, one to deploy the workflow with AWS Elemental MediaConvert and a second which deploys ElasticTranscoder.

 ## source code node.js 6.10:

 **source/custom-resources**:
-A series of CloudFormation custom resources used to deploy ElasticTranscoder, AWS Step Functions and make configuration changes to SNS, S3 and CloudFront.
+A series of CloudFormation custom resources used to deploy Elastic Transcoder, MediaConvert custom presets and make configuration changes to S3 SNS and CloudFront.

 **source/dynamo**
 A Lambda function to update DynamoDB, used in each of the Step Functions workflows.